 - Part 9: Elemental Diet for SIBO

-Is Your Diet Causing SIBO?
+Why Is Diet Important for Treating SIBO?

-Remember that bacteria is part of the natural structure of our guts, and it actually serves many important roles in our bodies which range from aiding in digestion to regulating mood.
+Bacteria is part of the natural structure of our guts, and it actually serves many important roles in our bodies which range from aiding in digestion to regulating mood.
 Just like all other living organisms, bacteria have to eat something.
 And what do bacteria primarily eat?
 Carbohydrates.

 When you eat a diet which is full of carbs (especially simple carbs like the sugary and starchy foods found in the typical Standard American Diet), bacteria will have a field day.
 They eat up those excess carbs, proliferate, and then you’ve got an overgrowth problem on your hand.
 It certainly doesn’t help that the SAD diet also is full of inflammatory foods like gluten which can damage the lining of the stomach and decrease stomach acid production (stomach acid helps kill and regulate bacteria).
 As we talked about in the Causes of SIBO section, low stomach acid means you will have undigested particles of food in your small intestine, which the bacteria can then eat.

-Low FODMAPs Diet for SIBO
+Option 1: The Low FODMAPs Diet for SIBO

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, which are the four classes of fermentable sugars/sugar alcohols.
 The Low FODMAP diet was originally derived as a dietary treatment for IBS but can be adapted for treating SIBO.